-It is estimated that about 87 percent of cocoa-growing households earn below a living income in Côte d’Ivoire, a country that produces much of the world’s cocoa.
-At the Rainforest Alliance, we believe cocoa and chocolate companies can go further to ensure farmers and their families are able to thrive, as well as invest in the future of their farms.
+Despite producing much of the world’s cocoa, it is estimated that about 87 percent of cocoa-growing households in Côte d’Ivoire earn below a living income.
+At the Rainforest Alliance, we believe cocoa and chocolate companies should go further to ensure farmers and their families are able to thrive and invest in the future of their farms.
 This shared responsibility approach is embodied in our certification program.
-It’s also the basis for our current pilot, the Living Income Module, and its next iteration: the Living Income Fund.
+It was also the basis for our Living Income pilot, and its next iteration: the Living Income Fund.

 “At Cloetta, we are inspired to participate in this pilot project.
-Firstly, to support the farmers, and secondly to bring our consumers closer to the people growing their chocolate bars,” says Maria Selling, Cloetta’s Sustainability Manager.
+Firstly, to support the farmers, and secondly to bring our consumers closer to the people growing their chocolate bars.”

 Frequently Asked Questions